 When you tap or swipe your credit or debit card, you don’t physically see your money leaving your account.
 Since there’s no sense of immediacy or consequence, it can be easy to spend more than you originally intended.
 That can lead to debt and overdraft or NSF charges.

-There are Fewer Security Risks
+There Are Fewer Security Risks

 Yes, someone could rob you when you are carrying cash.
-However, there is less risk of identity theft or your information getting stolen when you pay with cash vs a debit or credit card.
+However, there is less risk of identity theft or your information getting stolen when you pay with cash vs. a debit or credit card.

 You Can Avoid Fees

 Cash is a one-shot deal — the purchase you made won’t end up costing you a penny more.
 With credit and debit, however, you can end up paying additional charges down the line, from late fees to interest payments on debt.

 Get up to $250 towards your holiday shopping.